Saima422/Company-Website-Next.js/README.md

 ## Introduction

 A simple frontend for Company Website created with Next JS.
 Built with an aim to learn and implement creation of a NextJS Frontend, Routing and Server Side Rendering.
-Application supports functionalities of routng to variour company pages.
+Application supports functionalities of routing to various company pages.

 ## Getting Started